 Smoothing is a spatial filter used to smooth the panoramic image in order to provide a more homogeneous appearance.
+Rotate the knob located under Smoothing:

 - clockwise to increase smoothing - · counterclockwise to decrease smoothing

 PERFORMING MEASUREMENTS ON PANORAMIC IMAGES

 Press Meas. on the control panel to access measurements available in panoramic imaging.